 The Pension Fund Committee is responsible for overseeing the governance and management of the London Borough of Hammersmith and Fulham Pension Fund, including investment management and pension administration responsibilities.
-As the current Chair of this Committee, I am pleased to introduce the Pension Fund's Annual Report for the year 2021/22.
+As the current Chair of this Committee, I am pleased to introduce the Pension Fund's Annual Report for the year 2022/23.

 Since the Covid-19 pandemic struck in early 2020, people across the world are still suffering and our thoughts are with those affected.
-The Pension Fund has experienced a considerable recovery since the March 2020 lows that occurred during the early stages of the pandemic, with asset values continuing to show strong recovery to March 2022.
+The Pension Fund has experienced a considerable recovery since the March 2020 lows that occurred during the early stages of the pandemic, with asset values continuing to show strong recovery to March 2023.
 The Committee continues to monitor the Fund closely at each quarterly committee meeting and challenges the investment advisors and officers as necessary to ensure the Fund's investments are being managed effectively.

-The Fund completed a triennial actuarial valuation as at 31 March 2019, with the funding level improving significantly from 88% in 2016, to 97%.
+The Fund completed a triennial actuarial valuation as at 31 March 2022, with the funding level improving significantly from 97% in 2016, to 105%.
 This is primarily as a result of strong investment returns over the period.
-The planning process for the March 2022 valuation is already underway.
-Recent funding updates shows that the funding level should remain broadly in line with 2019.
+The 2022 Triennial Valuation completed in year, with the London Borough of Hammersmith and Fulham Pension Fund being 105% funded as at 31 March 2022.

 The Pension Fund remains conscious of its role in ensuring good environmental, social and governance behaviours from the companies in which it invests.
-In line with good governance practice, the Fund continues to closely monitor the underlying carbon emissions of its investments, with the latest data showing the Fund has reduced its carbon to value invested of its equity portfolios by approximately 77% since June 2018 (March 2022 data).
+In line with good governance practice, the Fund continues to closely monitor the underlying carbon emissions of its investments through the use of a bespoke ESG Dashboard, which can now be found on the Pension Fund website - Investment Performance & ESG | Hammersmith and Fulham Pension Fund (Ibhfpensionfund.org)

 The Pension Fund has shown leadership in managing the environmental social and governance (ESG) impacts of its investments.
 The London CIV showcased the Pension Fund's ESG dashboard as an exemplar, when it was first introduced in 2019, of reporting ESG concerns to members.
 The Fund has since further improved its ESG reporting creating an interactive dashboard that members can interrogate, with the aim of improving transparency and accountability.
-The Pension Fund has also been recognised by Friends of the Earth in its "Divest Dashboard" as having the second lowest exposure to fossil fuels across all UK LGPS funds and the lowest in London.